 Pentaho Product

-As of 2012, Pentaho licenses Pentaho Business Analysis Enterprise Edition to its customers.
+Pentaho licenses Pentaho Business Analysis Enterprise Edition to its customers.
 This is a suite of data connection, transformation, loading, analysis, reporting, and visualizing components and plugins.
 Although Pentaho prefers to sell the entire suite, the components and plugins are often bundled in various combinations to meet customer needs.
 See Product Components and Plugins for a complete list.

+Pentaho Server

+The Pentaho Server is composed of Business Analytics components and Data Integration components in a unified server.

 Pentaho Solution Repository